 You may have noticed that I’m not new to water skiing, but learning to walk on water was an arduous experience for me.
-I wasn’t able to ‘get the hang of it’ until I was ten years old, even though my parents had attempted to teach me each summer since I was three.
-Like many, I was afraid of dark water, particularly of the seaweed and fish that lived in it.
+Despite frequent attempts, I wasn’t able to ‘get the hang of it’ for more than five years.
+Like many, I was afraid.
 When my parents would announce during a vacation to the cottage that it was time to ski, I did everything from pretending to sleep all day (solid kid logic) to running down the road screaming to get out of it.
 I hated the water… and I hated water skiing.

 That sunny August day back in 2006 when I finally stood up on my own two skis changed my feelings about water skiing forever.
 In fact, it changed my life.
-My journey in this sport has made me a firm believer that you can’t say for sure whether something isn’t for you until you do it successfully at least once.
+My journey in this sport has made me a firm believer that you can’t know whether you’ll like something until you do it successfully at least once.
 While I hope that water skiing changes your life like it did mine, this post will have been worthwhile if it at least calms your nerves and gets you on your feet.
-I promise you that there is nothing in the world like riding on top of the water, and I encourage you to find the confidence through this guide to give water skiing a try for yourself!
+I promise you that there is nothing in the world like riding on top of the water.
+I encourage you to find the confidence through this guide to give water skiing a try for yourself!

 Water Ski Pro Tip #1: Stay Equipped so You Can Stay Focused